Overview

 Programing autonomous commands is very much the same as it is for teleop commands; after all, as long as the command does not rely on controller input, the command is interchangeable between teleop and auto.
 Scroll down to the bottom of the Running Commands During the Autonomous Period article, and you’ll see that the difference lies in how to start the command.

 Note that you must create a new Command object, then initialize it with an already-complete command that you want to run (look below for an example).
-It will start running when the Command class method, .start(), is called.
+It will start running when the Command class method, .start()

 Command Groups